ajv-validator/ajv/README.md

 While this method can be used to extend pre-defined keywords, it can also be used to completely change their meaning - it may lead to unexpected results.

 __Please note__: schemas compiled before the keyword is removed will continue to work without changes.
-To recompile schemas use the `removeSchema` method and compile them again.
+To recompile schemas use `removeSchema` method and compile them again.

 ##### .errorsText([Array&lt;Object&gt; errors [, Object options]]) -&gt; String